dombrga/aws-dev-notes/AWS exam readiness.md

 - cw does not record latency and info about incoming/outgoing http reqs
 - xray daemon needs xray sdk to upload trace data to xray
 - xray service map has latency and any failues
+- cloudformation nested stacks to reuse or base a stack from a given stack.
+- ensure AMIs are available in the region you want when launching ec2 to multiple regions
+- PutMetricData to send custom metric data to cw
+- ss3-kms for s3
+- dynamodb query operation uses primary key
+- buildspec and codebuild env variables are used by codebuild
+- appspec file is used by codedeploy
+- Export in Output section and Fn::ImportValue in cf for share details between cf templates
+- parallel scan to speed up dynamodb scan ops
+- Parameters section of cf is used for passing input values
+-